-Identity and Access Management (IAM) is a generic term used to describe an organization’s internal processes that focus on managing user accounts and corporate network resources, including access rights for organizations, users, applications, and systems.
+Identity Management (IAM) is a generic term used to describe an organization’s internal processes that focus on managing user accounts and corporate network resources, including access rights for organizations, users, applications, and systems.

 It includes functions to manage the identity of a user on the network and serves primarily to authenticate users, thus ensuring the rights requested by them.

-Identity Management: What you need to know
+Identity management (IAM): What it is and what you need to know

-Identity management is a broad domain of administration related to the identification of individuals within a system (country, network and enterprise) and the control of their access to the resources available within that same system.
+Identity management (IAM) is a broad domain of administration related to the identification of individuals within a system (country, network and enterprise) and the control of their access to the resources available within that same system.

 At the most basic level, identity management involves defining what users can do within the network, with what devices, and under what circumstances.

 “In an enterprise context, identity management aims to improve security and productivity while reducing costs and redundant tasks.”

 In the digital world, our identities take the form of attributes and entries in a database.
 The trend in online services is to collect these attributes to give us a better service or create a unique user experience from the data collected in our static and dynamic attributes.